jjames2699/Assignment-3-COSC-310/ReadMe.md

 5 points: At the end of your README file, include:oa list of each feature you programmed for this assignmentofor each item on that list, explain brieflyhowyou used that feature to improve your agent's conversation or your overall systemofor each explanation, give a snippet of a conversation that demonstrates your feature

-3 points: Provide a Level 0 DFD for your system with description.5 points: Provide a Level 1 DFD for your system with description.
+3 points: Provide a Level 0 DFD for your system with description.

+5 points: Provide a Level 1 DFD for your system with description.

 5 points:Submission of your GitHub repository.
 Graph showing different features developed on a separate branch and the commits made in the repository.